smithchrisc-sg/climate-risk-rag-aws/docs/reference/ARCHITECTURAL_DISCIPLINE_PROMPT.md

 - Existing Lambda function implementations as reference
 - CDK patterns in `cdk/app_production_ready_fixed.py`

+### **🎓 Lessons Learned from Neptune FTS Integration**
+- **Authentication Consistency**: Services must use compatible auth methods
+- **Security Group Dependencies**: Service-to-service connectivity requires explicit rules
+- **IAM vs Service-Specific Access**: Both layers must be configured (e.g., IAM + OpenSearch FGAC)
+- **Methodical Troubleshooting**: One change at a time prevents cascading issues
+- **Version Control**: Clean git history enables safe rollbacks
+- **Testing Environment**: Use Lambda functions for testing when EC2 has compatibility issues

 ---

 ## 🎯 **SUCCESS CRITERIA**

 A change is considered successful when:
 - ✅ All infrastructure aligns with reference documentation
+- ✅ **Service integrations use compatible authentication methods**
+- ✅ **Security groups allow required service-to-service connectivity**
+- ✅ **IAM roles are properly mapped in service-specific access controls**
 - ✅ No temporary files or code variants remain
 - ✅ End-to-end pipeline test passes
 - ✅ Cost impact is within expected bounds
 - ✅ No breaking changes to existing functionality
 - ✅ Documentation is updated appropriately
+- ✅ **Changes are methodical and reversible**

 ---

+## 🧠 **CORE PRINCIPLES FOR COMPLEX INTEGRATIONS**

+### **The "Conservative and Methodical" Approach**
+1. **Document the current working state** before making any changes
+2. **Make ONE change at a time** when troubleshooting
+3. **Test each change thoroughly** before proceeding
+4. **Preserve working configurations** while debugging
+5. **Use version control** for safe rollbacks
+6. **Understand the root cause** before implementing solutions

+### **Service Integration Golden Rules**
+1. **Authentication Consistency**: All integrated services must use compatible auth methods
+2. **Network Connectivity**: Security groups must explicitly allow service-to-service communication
+3. **Permission Layers**: Configure BOTH IAM permissions AND service-specific access controls
+4. **Testing Strategy**: Test connectivity → authentication → permissions → integration
+5. **Rollback Plan**: Always have a way to revert to the last working state

+---

 **Remember**: We've built a solid, working system.
 The goal is to enhance it thoughtfully while maintaining the architectural integrity that makes it reliable and cost-effective.

+**When integrating services**: Verify authentication compatibility, security group connectivity, and permission layers BEFORE attempting integration.

+**When troubleshooting**: Be conservative and methodical.
+One change at a time.
+Document everything.
+Test thoroughly.

 If you must update a layer - and you have permission - Always use the standard build scripts to update layers.
 Same with lambda - always use standard build and deployment scripts.

 **When in doubt**: Ask first, implement second.
 It's better to discuss architectural decisions upfront than to refactor later.

-**Note:**: python3 is required
+**Note**: python3 is required

+---

+## 🚨 **EMERGENCY ROLLBACK PROCEDURES**

+If a change breaks the system:
+1. **STOP making additional changes immediately**
+2. **Document the current error state and symptoms**
+3. **Use git to rollback to the last working commit**
+4. **Restore any modified AWS configurations to previous state**
+5. **Test that the rollback restored functionality**
+6. **Analyze what went wrong before attempting fixes**

+**Remember**: It's better to have a working system with the old approach than a broken system with the new approach.